 Dog owners should do everything in their power to prevent their dogs from getting rabies, and take them to a veterinarian right away if any symptoms are detected.

 The ultimate thing to remember: Always get your dog vaccinated against rabies!

 What to Do if Your Dog Gets Rabies

-An unvaccinated dog will not survive, while a vaccinated dog has a chance.
+Generally speaking, dogs who’ve been vaccinated (and sufficiently boosted) are very unlikely to become sick; but dogs who have not been properly vaccinated are unlikely to survive.
 As noted above, you should always get your dog vaccinated against rabies, since rabies infection is fatal.